 The U.S.-Russian Commission on Economic and Technological Cooperation (The Gore-Chernomyrdin Commission).
-In April 1993, Presidents Clinton and Yeltsin established the U.S.-Russian Commission on Economic and Technological Cooperation, to be chaired by Vice President Gore and Russia's Prime Minister Chernomyrdin.
-Although the Commission was created to foster cooperation on space and energy issues, its mandate has expanded to include a number of other different policy areas.
+In 1993, Presidents Clinton and Yeltsin established the U.S.-Russian Commission on Economic and Technological Cooperation, chaired by Vice President Gore and Russia's Prime Minister Chernomyrdin.
+Although the Commission was created to foster cooperation on space and energy issues, its mandate expanded to a number of other policy areas.
 In addition, Vice President Gore and Prime Minister Chernomyrdin often used their meetings to address issues, such as arms control and missile defense cooperation, on the agenda for upcoming Presidential summits.